intrigus-lgtm/intrigus-lgtm.github.io/research/_posts/2025-05-07-realworld-ctf-2024-using-codeql-to-find-bugs-in-codeql.md

 #### Debugging

-As CodeQL is a nice, unobfuscated Java program, we just make a small project in IntelliJ and attach the CodeQL jar file as a library.
-This allows us to write code calling CodeQL methods but, more importantly, also **to use IntelliJs remote debugging feature for dynamic analysis**.
+As CodeQL is a nice, unobfuscated Java program, we just make a small project in IntelliJ and attach the CodeQL JAR file as a library.
+This allows us to write code calling CodeQL methods but, more importantly, also **to use IntelliJ's remote debugging feature for dynamic analysis**.
 To find all XML parsing locations, we then insert breakpoints at the JAXP entrypoints and run the program.

 #### JAXP

-Very soon a few breakpoints triggered — parsing the logback configuration included in the CodeQL jar file.
+Very soon, a few breakpoints triggered—parsing the logback configuration included in the CodeQL JAR file.
 Not exactly a prime target.
-Sadly, this was all we could gather at this stage, no other places jump out that parse XML using the JAXP entrypoints.
+Sadly, this was all we could gather at this stage; no other places jumped out that parse XML using the JAXP entrypoints.
 But we also noticed another place parsing XML, even though it did not seem to hit the normal JAXB methods: The database statistics file (this file is used to improve join-ordering decisions).
 Unfortunately, it seems to be loaded from the integrated definitions within CodeQL and therefore not controllable by us.

 #### dbstats